vigneshavm/Interview-questions/JS Q.md

 #### **Currying in JavaScript**

-- **Currying** is a technique where a function that takes multiple arguments is transformed into a sequence of functions, each taking a single argument.
+- **Currying** is a technique where a function that **takes multiple arguments is transformed into a sequence of functions**, each taking a single argument.
 - It allows for partial function application, where you can fix some arguments ahead of time.

 - **Example**: